-We’ve heard of pairing wine with food for the best flavor experience, but I bet most of you didn’t know that pairing certain foods together can help you fight cancer, ward off depression and aid in digestion and nutriment absorption.
+Heard of pairing wine with food for the best flavor experience?
+Sure, but I bet most of you didn’t know that pairing certain foods together can help you fight cancer, did you?
+The right pairings can also ward off depression and aid in digestion and nutrient absorption.
 The following information is from an article at Rodale.com

 1. Steak and Rosemary

 The Health Benefit: The combination helps in neutralizing carcinogens created when meat is cooked above 325 degrees Fahrenheit